Students are excited about making new friends as the school year is starting (or any time of year, really), but some of them will need help.

 - What are some ways you can do that politely?
 Is this different if there is more than one person there?

-As you discuss this as a group, explain that it’s understandable to be anxious about talking to knew people, and that this game will help us practice so we can be more confident.
-Brainstorm some phrases that students can use when approaching their classmates and write them on the board.
-For example:
+It’s understandable to be anxious about talking to new people, and this game will help students practice so they can be more confident.

 Hang the social initiation poster in your classroom after this lesson for students’ future reference.